dohertyguirand/BreakoutGame/doc/PLAN.md

 ### Something Extra
 I plan to add a points system to the game.
 Each time a block is hit the player will get a certain amount of points.
 I'll implement a system where the amount of points given increases if the player is able to hit a series of blocks with one hit of the paddle.
 There will be a points display on the screen so the player can see their score.
+I think that this is a substantial addition because it will motivate the player to play as efficiently as possible.
+My hope is that they wil try to find ways to hit as many blocks as possible: keeping the game interesting.